 - The Economics of Health, Work and Aging

 - The Microeconomics of Poverty, Risk and Development

 In the most recent research assessment conducted by a team of international experts (QANU 2009), our group was awarded the excellent score of 19.5/20.
 In their report, the commission stated that: 'The group is consistently highly ranked in international comparisons.
 It delivers high quality work addressing practical policy relevant economic problems of great importance to society using cutting edge econometric techniques.'

-Please visit the following links for additional information regarding our research: Recently selected Publications & Academic Performance
+Please visit the following links for additional information regarding our research: Selected Recent Publications & Academic Performance

 For more information about specific topics, we invite you to browse through our web page.
 Or feel free to contact us via our Secretariat at (firstname.lastname@example.org).